dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 are the ones I wouldn't want to take anyway.
-Let's imagine my nerves had gotten the better of me and that I'd made a silly mistake in my implementation: here's a mistake I make figuratively-literally every time I write a `while`-loop: I simply forget to bump the loop counter.
+Let's imagine my nerves had gotten the better of me and that I'd made a silly mistake in my implementation: here's a mistake I make figuratively-literally every time I write a `while`-loop: I simply forget to bump the loop counter so my program hangs forever.
 If I take out that `j := j + 1` statement and recompile, Dafny tells us that it isn't sure that our loop will ever actually terminate:

 ```bash
 $ Dafny Fizzbuzz.dfy